Optimize Odoo and PostgreSQL: Performance Tuning Guide

 max_cron_threads = 1

-or can be split like this:
+or if you run background tasks simultaneously it can be split like this:

 workers = 7